micheleFraccaroli/Uroborus/README.md

 Vltra.1

-Vltra is a software designed and developed for plotting columns of data into a graph, make a subraction from graph eand plotting different graph in one.
+Vltra is software designed and developed for plotting graph, make a subraction from graph and plotting different graph in one from data of amperometry and cyclic voltammetry.
+It's used in chemical field and this software is completely developed in python.

 Linux installation